melizalab/django-decide-host/README.md

 ### Importing trial data

 If you have trial data in jsonl files that you'd like you import into the database, you can do this very easily.
-From your project site, run `manage.py import_trials -n <name> -a <addr> trials.json`.
+From your project site, run `manage.py import_trials -n <name> -a <addr> trials.jsonl`.
 You need to supply the name of the controller (addr) and the procedure (name).
 The import will not happen if there's a duplicate in the database, so no need to worry about this.

+### Combining duplicate subjects

+Subject names are set with user input, so there may be multiple records in the database that correspond to the same subject.
+To combine these records, run `manage.py merge_subjects <to_keep> <to_combine>`.
+Multiple names can be give for `<to_combine>`.
+It's easy to mess the database up badly doing this so be sure to take a snapshot!